puppetlabs/puppetlabs-docker/README.md

 }
 ```

-To enable the restart of an unhealthy container add the following code to the manifest file.In order to set the health check interval time set the optional health_check_interval parameter, the default health check interval is 30 seconds.
+To enable the restart of an unhealthy container, add the following code to the manifest file.
+In order to set the health check interval time set the optional health_check_interval parameter, the default health check interval is 30 seconds.

 ```puppet
 docker::run { 'helloworld':